-Lastly, another important observation to be made regarding the categorization division used here is that there is a visible dichotomy between the type of sensor used.
-Most of the published papers in this area evaluated the performance of DL-based networks in RGB sensors (52.4\%).
-This was respectively followed by multispectral (24.3\%), hyperspectral (17.8\%), and LiDAR (5.5\%).
+Lastly, another important observation to be made regarding the categorization division used here is that there is a visible dichotomy between the types of sensor used.
+Most of the published papers in this area evaluating the performance of DL-based networks with RGB sensors (52.4\%).
+This was, respectively, followed by multispectral (24.3\%), hyperspectral (17.8\%), and LiDAR (5.5\%).
 The preference for RGB sensors in UAV-based systems may be associated with their low-cost and high market availability.
-As such, the published articles may reflect on this, since it is a viable option for practical reasons when considering the replicability of the methods.
-It should be noted that the number of labeled examples in public databases are mostly RGB, which helps improvements and investigations with this type of data.
-Also, data obtained from multispectral, hyperspectral, and LiDAR sensors are used in more specific applications, which contributes to this division.
+As such, published articles may reflect on this, since it is a viable option for practical reasons when considering the replicability of the method.
+It should be noted that the number of labeled examples in public databases are mostly RGB, which helps improvements and investigation with this type of data.
+Moreover, data obtained from multispectral, hyperspectral, and LiDAR sensors are used in more specific applications, which contributes to this division.

 Most of the object detection applications went on RGB types of data, while segmentation problems were dealt with both RGB, multispectral, hyperspectral, and LiDAR data.
 A possible explanation for this is that object detection often relies on the spatial, texture, pattern, and shape characteristics of the object in the image, as segmentation approaches are a diverse type of applications, which benefit from the amount of spectral and terrain information provided by these sensors.
 In object detection, DL-based methods may have potentialized the usage of RGB images, since simpler and traditional methods need additional spectral information to perform it.
-Also, apart from the spectral information, LiDAR, for example, offers important features of the objects for the networks to learn and refine edges around them, specifically where their patterns are similar.
+Also, apart from the spectral information, LiDAR, for example, offers important features of the objects for the networks to learn and refine the edges around them, specifically where their patterns are similar.
 Regardless, many of these approaches are related to the available equipment and nature of the application itself, so it is difficult to pinpoint a specific reason.